OxfordUniversityItalianSociety/OxfordUniversityItalianSociety.github.io/README.md

 ## Deploying the website

 You've made your changes, you've checked them locally on http://localhost:1313, you're satisfied with the way they look, and now you want to show the whole world the updated info on the website: it's time to deploy your changes online.
-This is done in a few steps.
+This is done in two steps.

-- Committing: First of all, you want your changes to be stored on the online repository.
+1- Committing: First of all, you want your changes to be stored on the online repository.
 This step is not necessary, but since you've made some changes, it makes sense to store them somewhere safer than your local machine (and somewhere that's easily accessible to everyone in the future, too).
 This is what gitHub is for: you can create a "screenshot" of how your files look like at this point in time by writing the following commands on terminal:
 ```shell
 git add .
 ```